wmsalves/personal-blog/src/articles/raycast-second-impressions.md

 Raycast is phenomenal.
 Huge shout out to [@peduarte](https://x.com/peduarte) and the team for developing such an impressive, all-encompassing application.

 As with any software, there are improvement points, but I wouldn't write about it to this length if I didn't love it!
-[Try it out yourself (MacOS only)](https://www.raycast.com/).
+[Try it out yourself](https://www.raycast.com/).